by Shawna M. Thayer

 I moved to Phoenix, Arizona in 2000 for graduate study at Arizona State University.
-It’s seemed to me that “big city” people were less friendly and helpful than the Wisconsin folk I grew up with.
-People’s crankiness got worse as temperatures rose, too, so summers in Arizona weren’t particularly pleasant.
+It has seemed to me that “big city” people are less friendly and helpful than the Wisconsin folk I grew up with.
+People’s crankiness get worse as temperatures rise, too, so summers in Arizona aren’t particularly pleasant.

 It would take roadside assistance over an hour to arrive.
 I thought about children getting too hot in a car, and if a car whizzing by would hit us.

-Now, I can change a tire under less stressful situations.
+Under less stressful situations, I can change a tire.
 In fact, my father wouldn’t let me get my driver’s license until I could change a tire completely on my own.
-But with a 6-month-old infant and cars cruising by so fast and close, I didn’t know what to do.
+But with a six-month-old infant and cars cruising by so fast and close, I didn’t know what to do.
 I was frazzled and frustrated.

-Just then, a bright yellow motorcycle pulled behind me.
+Just then, a bright yellow motorcycle pulled up behind me.
 The driver pulled off his helmet and came to my door.
-In his early 20’s with blond hair and big blue eyes, he smiled, “Do you need help changing your tire?
+In his early twenties with blond hair and big blue eyes, he smiled.
+“Do you need help changing your tire?
 I can help if you have the equipment.”

-With the spare on, Justin made sure I knew where the nearest tire place was, even offering to follow me there.
+With the spare on, Justin made sure I knew where the nearest tire place was and even offered to follow me there.
 When I tried to give him money in gratitude, he absolutely refused.
 “I’m happy I could help.
 Keep your money.”
 I tried again, saying I would’ve paid more in towing charges, but he wouldn’t budge.
 I thanked him over and again.
 He waited behind me until I merged onto the freeway, and waved as I exited at the first ramp.

 That young man was a lifesaver to me on Wednesday.
 I’m so grateful he came to my aid.
 I’d been sure that the only really nice people resided in the Midwest, but now I know good people are everywhere!
 I know I’ll help someone else in the future the way Justin selflessly helped me.